Building Voice Interfaces That Feel Instant

 What to Measure

-If you are building voice interfaces, here are the metrics that matter:
+If you are building voice interfaces, track these metrics:

 The Takeaway